JamesHight/express-markdown/README.md

 Express middleware for rendering markdown files

-It looks for URLs ending in ".md", example: http://mysite.com/README.md
+It looks for URLs ending in ".md" or ".markdown", example: http://mysite.com/README.md

 Installation
 ------------